List of Fullmetal Alchemist characters: Sheska

 Sheska (シェスカ, Shesuka) is a librarian at the First Branch of the Central City Library.
 Because she spent all day reading the many documents stored there, instead of doing her job, she was fired.
 She has a photographic memory and can remember and reproduce anything she has ever read, with word-for-word accuracy.
 Because of this, after the library burns down, the Elric brothers seek her out to see if she can remember any research papers by Tim Marcoh.
 She transcribes the entirety of his research for them, earning enough pay to last her a year for her troubles.
 When Maes Hughes learns of how she helped the Elrics, he hires her to help recreate the criminal records that were destroyed in the fire.

 In the first anime, after Hughes' death, Sheska is dismayed to learn that Mustang suspended the investigation of it and increasingly starts to resent him.
 She later gives him all the materials that Hughes had been investigating while personally conducting her own investigation into Hughes' death.
 She soon meets and befriends the Elric brothers' friend Winry Rockbell, and helps her discover the identity of Sloth, whom Sheska at first mistakes as an alien.
 Sheska and Winry are then attacked by Sloth but saved by Lieutenant Maria Ross and Sergeant Denny Brosh.
 The two then flee to Resembool where Sheska remains in hiding until it is safe to return to the military.
 Upon telling the Elrics the truth about Hughes' death and Mustang's true kinder nature for peace in the government, it is at this moment where Sheska and Winry eventually gained respect and admiration for Mustang.
-Once Sheska returns to the military, she later learns from Winry that Al was restored to normal but Ed taken to the parallel universe as a consequence for reviving him.
+Once Sheska returns to the military following the death of King Bradley, she later learns from Winry that Al was restored to normal but Ed was taken to the parallel universe as a consequence for reviving him.
 In the movie, Conqueror of Shamballa, Sheska, Winry and Al reunite with Ed, but the girls are sad to watch the boys leave for good in the end.
 Naomi Wakabayashi voices her in the first anime, and Gwendolyn Lau in the English dub.
 Her voice in the second series is provided by Chika Fujimura.